 The government guidelines are subject to change, and we are constantly in the process of reviewing and updating our procedures based on the recommendations.
-Socially distancing our audiences allows us to accommodate for changes to the government roadmap and ensures that audiences feel as safe and comfortable as possible on their return to the Lyric.
+Socially distancing our audiences allows us to ensure that audiences feel as safe and comfortable as possible on their return to the Lyric.

 Will the performance change to non-socially distanced if guidance changes?

-We do not plan to change any socially-distanced performances of Out West to non-socially distanced.
+We do not plan to change any socially-distanced performances of Out West or Heart of Hammersmith to non-socially distanced.
 We want audiences to feel secure and confident in their bookings, and to be fully equipped with all available information before they attend the theatre.

 If you would like any further information about our re-opening plan, please do get in contact with our Box Office on 020 8741 6850 – we are glad to accept all feedback.